 For many, just the mention of Chianti evokes images of the signature red-checked tablecloth of a rustic Italian restaurant, the well-known straw basket — called a fiasco– cradling a bottle of this dry red, and of course the famous black rooster mascot that adorns every bottle.
 Fans of The Godfather and The Sopranos probably recall many scenes of families circled around a table laden with Italian dishes and bottles of Chianti, which may explain its American popularity today.
 And who can forget that famous line from Silence of the Lambs?

 Will the real Chianti please stand up?

 Chianti is a region in the Tuscan countryside known for its wine, olive oil and idyllic hills.
-Wines produced here come from one of seven districts are DOCG (Denominazione di Origine Controllata e Garantita).
+Wines produced here comes from one of seven districts, all DOCG (Denominazione di Origine Controllata e Garantita).
 Controllata means it’s production is controlled and regulated heavily, and Garantita means a certain level of quality is guaranteed.
 You’ll know if you have a real or counterfeit bottle by whether there is a government-issued number on top of the bottle.

 The Chianti zone includes a whopping 38,000 acres surrounding Florence and Siena, so some breakdown is needed to classify their wines.